triggermesh/docs/docs/sources/github.md

 # Event Source for Github

+!!! tip "Knative source"
+    The GitHub source is [provided by the Knative project](https://github.com/knative-sandbox/eventing-github) and needs to be installed separately.

 This event source creates a webhook to listen for incoming Github Events, turning received requests into [CloudEvents][ce] to be consumed by other TriggerMesh components.

 ## Prerequisite(s)